Website Manager

 c.
 A pitcher who delivers 41 or more pitches in a game cannot play the position of catcher for the remainder of that day.

-H. If a pitcher reaches a day(s) of rest threshold while facing a batter, the pitcher may continue to pitch until any one of the following conditions occurs: (1) That batter reaches base; (2) That batter is put out; or (3) The third out is made to complete the half-inning or the game.
+F. If a pitcher reaches a day(s) of rest threshold while facing a batter, the pitcher may continue to pitch until any one of the following conditions occurs.
 The pitcher will only be required to observe the calendar day(s) of rest for the threshold they reached during that at-bat, provided that pitcher is removed, or the game is completed before delivering a pitch to another batter.

-N. The withdrawal of an ineligible pitcher after that pitcher is announced, or after a warm-up pitch is delivered, but before that player has pitched a ball to a batter, shall not be considered a violation.
+H. The withdrawal of an ineligible pitcher after that pitcher is announced, or after a warm-up pitch is delivered, but before that player has pitched a ball to a batter, shall not be considered a violation.

-O. Pitches delivered in games declared “Regulation Tie Games” or “Suspended Games” shall be charged against pitcher’s eligibility.
+I. Pitches delivered in games declared “Regulation Tie Games” or “Suspended Games” shall be charged against pitcher’s eligibility.
 In suspended games resumed on another day, the pitchers of record at the time the game was halted may continue to pitch to the extent of their eligibility for that day, provided said pitcher has observed the required days of rest.

 Example 1: A 12U league pitcher delivers 70 pitches in a game on Monday when the game is suspended.
 The game resumes on the following Thursday.
 The pitcher is not eligible to pitch in the resumption of the game because they have not observed the required days of rest.